 Finally, consider what position you’re sleeping in.
 In many cases, sleeping on your back can take away from quality sleep.
 This is because when you’re not controlling the position of your tongue, such as when you sleep, it can fall to the back of your mouth.
 This can obstruct your airways, making it harder for your body to breathe as you sleep, which can result in you waking up with headaches, fuzziness, and all sorts of other sleep-apnea-related problems.

 There are also other, more serious issues that can occur as you sleep, such as those related to post-traumatic stress.
-These can be more difficult to diagnose, let alone treat, which is why you should always consult an expert in PTSD in Pekin if you think you may be suffering from pain related to post-traumatic stress.
+These can be more difficult to diagnose, let alone treat, which is why you should always consult an expert in PTSD if you think you may be suffering from pain related to post-traumatic stress.

 As good as exercise is for you, it comes with its fair share of injury risk.
 This is particularly the case for new gym-goers who want to see results as fast as possible.
 After getting some tips from friends and online, it’s all too common for people to go to the gym and start doing exercises that are way beyond their experience level.